Sarkoxed/Sarkoxed/README-en.md

 ### I am

   - Participating in [CTFs](https://ctftime.org/team/76463).
 Mostly [crypto](https://github.com/Sarkoxed/ctf-writeups) related tasks .
-  - Currently studing at the NRU MEPhI, Information Security.
+  - Graduated from the NRU MEPhI, Information Security.
 '24
+  - Currently getting a master's degree in HSE, Information Security and Artificial Intelligence.
+'26
+  - Working as Security Consultant in Aztec Labs for a year.
+Mostly auditing the internal circuits for soundness and completeness.
   - Broke boy

 ### Tech stack